MarioCipriano423/Proyecto-Final/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=DrPaulValle/Gemelos-Digitales-Leyes-de-crecimiento-exponencial-Valle05211261-)

-# Gemelos Digitales.
-Proyecto final [Cipriano20211961]
+# Digital Twins.
+Final Project [Cipriano20211961]

-## Autor
+## Author

 Cipriano Camacho Mario Tolentino

-Ingeniería Biomédica, Departamento de Ingeniería Eléctrica y Electrónica, Tecnológico Nacional de México/IT Tijuana.
+Biomedical Engineering, Department of Electrical and Electronic Engineering, National Technological Institute of Mexico / IT Tijuana.
 Blvd.
 Alberto Limón Padilla s/n, Tijuana, C.P.
-22454, B.C., México.
+22454, B.C., Mexico.
 Email: paul.valle@tectijuana.edu.mx

-## Resumen de la práctica
+## Practice Summary

-En esta práctica se realizó la modelación de un sistema dinámico que representa la interacción entre tres poblaciones biológicas.
-Utilizando datos experimentales obtenidos in vitro, se llevó a cabo un proceso de suavizado y análisis temporal de la información.
-A continuación, se desarrolló un modelo basado en ecuaciones diferenciales no lineales, ajustado mediante técnicas de regresión para optimizar su precisión.
-Se estudiaron los puntos de equilibrio del sistema, su estabilidad y la convergencia hacia estados estacionarios.
-Para concluir, se generaron gráficos de las trayectorias de las variables y se realizó una representación visual de la interacción biológica.
-Este método facilitó la comprensión de la dinámica del sistema y la influencia de distintos parámetros en su comportamiento.
+In this practice, a dynamic system modeling the interaction between three biological populations was performed.
+Using experimental data obtained in vitro, a smoothing process and temporal analysis of the information were carried out.
+Next, a model based on nonlinear differential equations was developed and fitted using regression techniques to optimize its accuracy.
+The system’s equilibrium points, stability, and convergence towards steady states were studied.
+Finally, graphs of the variables’ trajectories were generated along with a visual representation of the biological interaction.
+This method facilitated understanding the system dynamics and the influence of different parameters on its behavior.

-## Objetivos específicos
+## Specific Objectives

-1. Preprocesar los datos experimentales mediante técnicas de suavizado para reducir el ruido de la señal original.
+1. Preprocess the experimental data using smoothing techniques to reduce noise in the original signal.

-2. Formular un modelo matemático que describa la dinámica de interacción entre las tres poblaciones biológicas.
+2. Formulate a mathematical model describing the dynamic interaction between the three biological populations.

-3. Ajustar los parámetros del modelo mediante regresión no lineal para que las simulaciones se alineen con los datos experimentales suavizados.
+3. Fit the model parameters via nonlinear regression so that simulations align with the smoothed experimental data.

-4. Analizar la estabilidad del sistema evaluando los puntos de equilibrio y los eigen valores de la matriz Jacobiana asociada al modelo.
+4. Analyze system stability by evaluating equilibrium points and eigenvalues of the Jacobian matrix associated with the model.

-5. Representar gráficamente la interacción entre las poblaciones biológicas utilizando BioRender.
+5. Graphically represent the interaction among biological populations using BioRender.

-## Docente
+## Instructor

 Dr. Paul A. Valle

-Posgrado en Ciencias de la Ingeniería [PCI] y Departamento de Ingeniería Eléctrica y Electrónica [DIEE], Tecnológico Nacional de México/IT Tijuana.
+Graduate Program in Engineering Sciences [PCI] and Department of Electrical and Electronic Engineering [DIEE], National Technological Institute of Mexico / IT Tijuana.
 Blvd.
 Alberto Limón Padilla s/n, Tijuana, C.P.
-22454, B.C., México.
+22454, B.C., Mexico.
 Email: paul.valle@tectijuana.edu.mx

-## Lecturas
+## References

-[1] Paul.
-A. Valle, Syllabus de Biomatemáticas para la asignatura de Gemelos Digitales, Tecnológico Nacional de México/IT Tijuana, Tijuana, B.C., México, 2025.
+[1] Paul A. Valle, Biomathematics Syllabus for the Digital Twins course, National Technological Institute of Mexico / IT Tijuana, Tijuana, B.C., Mexico, 2025.
 Permalink: https://www.dropbox.com/s/6yf9afxzih9y458/Biomatematicas.pdf